Affordable Care Act (ACA) information returns and transmittals are electronically filed through the ACA Information Return system, also known as AIR.

 - AIR TCCs for Transmitters and Issuers that are in Production status will remain in Production status.
 No additional testing is needed for Tax Year 2018.

 - Software Developers need to update their ACA Application for TCC each year to obtain a new software identification number for the new tax year

-- Software Developers who passed testing for Tax Year 2015 and/or Tax Year 2016 do not need to test for Tax Year 2017.
+- Software Developers who passed testing for Tax Year 2015, Tax Year 2016, and/or Tax Year 2017 do not need to test for Tax Year 2018.
 Software IDs are scheduled to move to Production one week from the date the software IDs are assigned.